 CAUTION!
 Always check the saw blade after cutting conductive materials.
 Sometimes a shard of aluminum or other conductive material will become embedded on the end of a saw blade tooth.
-If that occurs and the saw is started, then the shard could contact the aluminum brake pawl when the motor starts and cause the brake to activate.
+If that occurs and the saw is started, then the shard could contact the aluminum brake pawl and cause the brake to activate.